DealsBeam/Universal-Intel-Chipset-Updater/Intel_Chipset_INFs_Latest.md

 # Intel Chipset INF Files List

+The Intel Chipset Device Software installs the Windows INF files.
+An INF is a text file that provides the operating system with information about a piece of hardware on the system.
+In the case of the current Intel Chipset Device Software, that information is primarily the product name for the piece of hardware.
+This allows the operating system to show the correct name for that piece of hardware in Device Manager.

 <!--
 # Future/Unreleased Intel Platforms
 | Platform | Generation | Type | Status | Expected |